Does going abroad with AIESEC really change you?

 Having stereotypes doesn’t have to be a bad thing: one advantage can be that it enables us to respond rapidly to a situation because we already have a vision in our mind of that situation.
 However, most of the time, stereotypes are negatively phrased.
 A huge disadvantage is that it makes us ignore differences between individuals, so we make generalizations.

 Get to know your own culture

 Exploring a different culture can help you get rid of these stereotypes or find some truth in them.
-But, most of all, going abroad will help you to acknowledge and appreciate your own culture better (and maybe even find some truth in your own countries-stereotype).
+But, most of all, going abroad will help you to acknowledge and appreciate your own culture better.
+And maybe even find some truth in your own countries-stereotype.
 During my time in Italy, I definitely found out how Dutch I am, I started missing my bike after one week, and complained about efficiency (yes, it’s a Dutch thing).
-You could say that I found out how proud I am of my own culture, even though I know that it’s not perfect.
+You could say that I found pride in my own culture, even though I know that it’s not perfect.

 So, to answer the question if going abroad will really change you: I personally don’t believe that you will really change, but it can definitely help you change your view on certain things.

 if you want to know some experience stories : https://www.aiesec.nl/blog/experience-stories/